EMPIRE BUILDER - RULES

-Each player starts the match with $50 (million), three load demand contracts, a Freight engine that has room to carry 2 loads, and no track.
+Each player starts the match with a certain amount of cash, usually $40 to $60 million depending on the map, three load demand contracts, a Freight engine that has room to carry 2 loads, and no track.
 Each of the three contracts lists three different cities, each of which demands a particular type of load (such as Coal, Machinery, Fruit, etc.) and offers a particular cash payoff amount.
 The player may choose to satisfy (deliver the demanded load) any one, and only one, of the three demands on a contract.
 Players observe which loads are demanded by their contracts, and where load supplying cities are on the map.
 Most game maps depict loads via small, representative icons.

 In order to deliver a load and collect the payoff, players need railroad track that connects the supply and demand cities; during the build phase of a turn a player can build track.
 In many cases, it is best to build track to connect the demand city with the closest supply city.
 When a player satisfies a contract by delivering to one of the three listed cities the load that city demands, he collects a payment, and discards that contract for a new one.